lithinnon/OpenCVFaceRecognition/README.md

-# Make a Face Recognition with OpenCV
+# Face Recognition with OpenCV